gitkraken/gitlens-docs/gitlens/gitlens-release-notes-current.md

 - Adds an "alt" _Pull_ command for the inline _Fetch_ command on branches in views
 - Adds an "alt" _Fetch_ command for the inline _Pull_ command on branches in views
 - Adds _Open Comparison on Remote_ command to branch comparisons in views
-- Adds an option to delete a worktree along with its branch from the _Git Delete Worktree_ command
+- Adds new options to the _Git Delete Worktree_ command to also delete the associated branch along with the worktree
-- Adds a step to delete the worktree of a branch first if one exists when using the _Git Delete Branch_ command

 ### Changed